Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Materials and methods

-The ARPES experiments were carried out along the high-symmetry directions $\Gamma X$ and $\Gamma M$ for both $\Gamma$ and $Z$ $k_{z}$ levels, within the convention of electron pockets at $X/Y$.
-Linear horizontal (LH) and vertical (LV) polarized $X$-rays were used to probe different Fe-$3d$ orbital contributions to the ARPES intensity.
 The DFT+DMFT calculations were performed using the fully charge self-consistent DFT + embedded-DMFT approximation \cite{DMFTimple} at 150 K. The DFT calculations were performed within the full potential linearized augmented plane wave method and Perdew-Burke-Ernzehof generalized gradient approximation (PBE-GGA) \cite{pbe}, as implemented in WIEN2k package \cite{wien}.
-The DMFT impurity problem was solved by using continuous-time quantum Monte Carlo (CTQMC) calculations \cite{ctqmc}, with $U = 5.0$ eV and Hund's coupling $J=0.8$ eV.
-Similar U and J values were successfully employed in Ref.~\cite{yin_kinetic_2011} within the same implementation.
+The DMFT impurity problem was solved by using continuous-time quantum Monte Carlo (CTQMC) calculations \cite{ctqmc}, and rotationally invariant interaction with $U = 5.0$ eV and Hund's coupling $J=0.8$ eV.
+Similar U and J values were successfully employed in Ref. \cite{yin_kinetic_2011} within the same implementation.

+To calculate the spectral functions and Fermi surfaces we performed the analytical continuation of the calculated self-energies using the maximum entropy method \cite{DMFTimple}.
+For the double-counting correction term, we used the standard fully localized-limit form \cite{anisimovDC} with nominal occupancy n$^{0}_{d}$ = 6.
 We used the experimental crystal structures obtained by XRD and the Cr doping was simulated within the virtual crystal approximation (VCA).
+The effect and validity of VCA is better discussed in the Appendix \ref{sec:theory}.

-\section{Results and discussion:}
+\section{Results and discussion}

-In Figs. \ref{fig:overview}$(a)$-$(c)$, we present a survey of the ARPES measured electronic band structure, as a function of Cr content, in the tetragonal PM state ($T=150$ K) of our samples.
-Measurements were taken along the high-symmetry directions and adopting either linear horizontal (LH) or linear vertical (LV) polarization, as indicated in each panel.
-The crystal body-centered tetragonal geometry is adopted to label the Brillouin zone (BZ) high-symmetry points.
+An overview of the experimentally determined electronic band structures of CrBFA is presented in Fig. \ref{fig:overview}$(a)$-$(c)$.
+The experimental geometries, beam polarization (either LH or LV polarizations), and the sample's Cr content are indicated in each panel.
 For all samples and measurement conditions, the band features are well observed allowing their characterization as a function of Cr.

 The band positions are marked by the colored dots determined from the second derivatives of the band maps and from Momentum and Energy Distribution Curves (MDCs and EDCs, respectively).
 Indeed, having the spectral function a Lorentzian lineshape, its central position is the minimum of the second derivatives.
 This method, therefore, describes the band shape and effective mass to a point but ignores information about the one-particle excitation lifetime and scattering rate.